Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

-The concept of waterfront redevelopment is related to waterfront sites, but not only limited to these in port cities.
+The concept of waterfront redevelopment is related to waterfront sites, but is not only limited to those in port cities.
 Historically, the first waterfront redevelopment projects date from the 1960s when cities like Boston, Baltimore, and San Francisco set the trend.
-At that time, the idea of waterfront revitalization was based upon public access to riverbanks by creating parks and markets.
+At that time, the idea of waterfront revitalization was based on public access to riverbanks by creating parks and markets.
 In the middle of the 1970s, attempts at creating new urban activities and multifunctional projects emerged, including residential, commercial, and cultural projects.
 Since the end of the 1970s, many cities have intensified activities directed toward the functional revitalization of waterfront areas, the rehabilitation of physical waterfront structures, and the creation of new architectural and urban values on the border between water and land.
 Nowadays, this concept is known all over the world, even in developing economies.

-Many cities are undergoing major redevelopment of older derelict waterfront areas, intending to turn them into commercial, cultural, tourist, or upscale residential areas.
+Many cities are undergoing a major redevelopment of older derelict waterfront areas, intending to turn them into commercial, cultural, tourist, or upscale residential areas.
 Cities are using waterfront redevelopment to revitalize urban areas and bolster local economies with new jobs, better housing, improved community amenities, and added tourism opportunities.
 The redevelopment of the waterfront has also become an opportunity to rekindle relationships between the city and the port.
 In some cases, waterfront redevelopment is largely an aesthetic undertaking where the extent to which the projects can revitalize urban areas remains unproven.
 However, even then, they represent a shift from industrial to post-industrial land use.